CodeVA-Curriculum/twine-trail-guide/src/routes/locations/delay-text/+page.md

 :::passage{title="Delay Example" src="/delay-text-demo.gif"}
 ```
 You find yourself in a damp, dark cave.
-You hear water dripping from stalagtites hanging above you.
+You hear water dripping from stalactites hanging above you.

 [after 1 second]
 In the distance... is that a light?